seanpm2001/Seanpm2001_WorldDB/OldVersions/README/English/1/2-100/README.md

 ###### ASIA10

-- 10. [ASIA, note 10] Recognized by most countries as part of the country Georgia.
+- 10. [ASIA, note 10] Currently (2024, Sunday, August 25th) South Ossetia is recognized by most countries as part of the country Georgia.
 Russia invaded Georgia in 2008 and set up the breakaway state of South Ossetia.
+Personally, I recognize South Ossetia as part of Georgia

+###### ASIA11

+- 11. [ASIA, note 11] A custom grouping for this project of South Korea and North Korea, a united Korea (which will hopefully be a thing one day)

 </details> <!-- End of Asia reference section !-->